arcmags/ramroot/README.rst

     the zram y/n prompt will assume the ``ps_default`` value.

 ``ram_min``
-    Minimum amount of free ram in Mb required.
+    Minimum amount of free ram required.

 ``zram_min``
-    Minimum amount of free zram in Mb required.
+    Minimum amount of free zram required.
 If both this and ``ram_min`` cannot be satisfied, the boot prompt automatically selects *no*.

 ``ram_pref``
-    Preferred amount of free ram in Mb.
+    Preferred amount of free ram.
 If both ``ram_min`` and ``zram_min`` are satisfied, additional memory is allocated to ram up to this preferred ram value.

 ``zram_max``
-    Maximum amount of free zram in Mb to create.
+    Maximum amount of free zram to create.
 Once ``ram_pref`` is satisfied, the amount of free zram is further extended to ``zram_max``.